Nutrition

 4. Avocado Mash

-Of course you'll be featuring avocados prominently in your low-carb breakfast collection to create easy dishes like avocado mash.
-There's nothing remarkable or unusual about this easy to prepare low-carb breakfast; simply peel and pit an avocado and mash it up with a bit of sugar-free yogurt or cottage cheese and add a little garlic powder, salt and pepper.
+There's nothing remarkable or unusual about this easy-to-prepare low-carb breakfast; simply peel and pit an avocado and mash it up with a bit of plain, low-sugar yogurt or cottage cheese, then add a little garlic powder or fresh, minced garlic, plus salt and pepper.

-You could enhance it by working in a chopped tomato and topping it with some shredded cheese.
-Enjoy it on a low-carb bagel or simply eat it with a fork.
+You could enhance it by working in a chopped tomato or even adding some heat with hot sauce or jalapeños.
+Once ready, enjoy the avocado mash on a low-carb bagel or other type of low-carb bread, or simply eat it with a fork.

 Book an Online Cooking Class Today